FabianBindley/osm-times-of-crisis/README.md

-# OSM During Times of Crisis
+# Investigating Crowd-Worker Mapping Behaviour on OpenStreetMap During Times of crisis

 This project investigates crowd-worker mapping behaviour on [OpenStreetMap (OSM)](https://www.openstreetmap.org/) during natural disasters, focusing on changes in mapping frequency, content, and geographic distribution across pre, imm, and post-disaster periods.

+The results can be viewed on the [Interactive Dashboard](https://osm-times-of-crisis.netlify.app/)

 ---